heshandesh/velvet-vouge/README.md

 # Velvet Vogue - Fashion E-Commerce Platform

-A modern and feature-rich e-commerce platform built with PHP and MySQL, specifically designed for fashion retail.
+A modern and feature-rich e-commerce platform built with PHP and MySQL.

 ## Project Structure